projectriff/projectriff.io/docs/v0.4/invokers/command.md

 sidebar_label: Command
 ---

-Command functions will be invoked using a [Command Function Invoker](https://github.com/projectriff/command-function-invoker) that is provided by riff when you build the function.
+Command functions are invoked using a [Command Function Invoker](https://github.com/projectriff/command-function-invoker) that is provided by riff when building the function.

 The *command function invoker* provides a host for functions implemented as a single executable command (be it a shell script or a binary).